piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-60-regions-configuration.md

 # Regions and Zones Configuration

-Most of the Kyma plans requires a region to be specified in the request body (provisioning parameters).
-The regions configuration  allows you to control which regions are available for the Kyma plan and a platform region.
-Additionally, every region has different set of zones which can be sleected.
+Most Kyma plans require specifying a region in the request body as one of the provisioning parameters.
+The regions' configuration allows you to control which regions are available for the Kyma plan and the platform region.
+Additionally, every region has a different set of zones.
 ## Allowed Regions

 The `plansConfiguration` section of the `values.yaml` file contains a list of plans.
 Every plan has a platform region with allowed regions.
 To avoid specifying all possible platform regions, define `default` values, for example: